Feeling unsafe? Find support services emergency? call 000

 Register of Active Research

-The ANROWS Register of Active Research (RAR) aims to provide a comprehensive landscape of research currently in progress in Australia that relates to violence against women and their children.
+The ANROWS Register of Active Research (RAR) aims to provide a comprehensive landscape of research currently in progress in Australia that relates to domestic, family and sexual violence (DFSV).
 It lists research projects that are underway.

-In October 2020 ANROWS released Australia’s National Research Agenda to Reduce Violence against Women and their Children (ANRA 2020–2022).
-The purpose of ANRA is to direct research efforts towards addressing priority evidence gaps for policy and systems-wide practice design, nationally.
-It includes, where known, reference to research underway in priority areas as part of Appendix B.
+In November 2023 ANROWS released the Australian National Research Agenda (ANRA 2023–2028).
+The purpose of the ANRA is to direct research efforts towards addressing priority evidence gaps for policy and systems-wide practice design, nationally.

 A centralised register of current research in priority research areas is an important resource for researchers who are considering projects and seeking research funding, and for research funders when assessing grant applications.
 The RAR is also a useful resource for researchers seeking to collaborate across jurisdictions and disciplines on future projects.